thkoch2001/tvlfyi_depot/web/tvl/blog/2024-08-tvix-update.md

 for completeness.
 We implemented pretty much all downloads of Tarballs, NARs and plain files, except git repositories, which are left for later.

-Instead of doing these fetches immediately, we added a generic `Fetch` struct that allows describing such fetches *before actually doing them*, similar to being able to describe builds, and use the same "Drive builds on IO" machinery to delay these fetches to the point where it's needed.
+Instead of doing these fetches immediately, we added a generic `Fetch` type that allows describing such fetches *before actually doing them*, similar to being able to describe builds, and use the same "Drive builds on IO" machinery to delay these fetches to the point where it's needed.
 We also show progress